-Study Geography in Niagara – one of the world’s most diverse social and natural landscapes.
+Study Geography in Niagara — one of the world’s most diverse social and natural landscapes — in a program that bridges the social and natural sciences to understand the Earth, humans and non-humans, and environments.

-Geomatics includes scientific and technological activities that integrate various fields, including cartography, remote sensing and geographical information systems (GIS).
+Geomatics involves scientific and technological practices that integrate cartography, remote sensing (including drone technologies) and geographical information systems (GIS).
+All these high-tech specialties are crucial to academia, government, business and the military.

 - BA in Geography